| Group | Lanthanides | Melting point | 1545 oC, 2813 oF, 1818.15 K |

 Uses

-When irradiated in a nuclear reactor, thulium produces an isotope that emits X-rays.
-A “button” of this isotope is used to make a lightweight, portable X-ray machine for medical use.
-The “hot” thulium is replaced every few months.
-Otherwise this element is little used.
+When irradiated in a nuclear reactor, thulium produces an isotope that emits x-rays.
+A ‘button’ of this isotope is used to make a lightweight, portable x-ray machine for medical use.
+Thulium is used in lasers with surgical applications.

 Biological role

-Thulium has no known biological role, and is non-toxic.
+Thulium has no known biological role.
+It is non-toxic.

 Natural abundance

-Thulium is found principally in the mineral monazite, from which it is extracted by ion exchange and solvent extraction.
-It can also be isolated by reduction of the anhydrous fluoride with calcium metal, or reduction of the oxide with lanthanum metal.
+Thulium is found principally in the mineral monazite, which contains about 20 parts per million.
+It is extracted by ion exchange and solvent extraction.
+The metal is obtained by reducing the anhydrous fluoride with calcium, or reducing the oxide with lanthanum.

 Electronegativity (Pauling scale) |